As I already mentioned, my mother’s hometown is in Salento, the southernmost part of Puglia, which is the easternmost part of Italy, in the South.

 Alle due corti, corte dei giugni 1, tel 0832-242223.
 Reservation recommended, otherwise the wait can be long, especially in summer.
 The place to try ciceri e tria or fave e cicoria.
 Remarkable wine list.

 Osteria degli spiriti, Via Cesare Battisti 4 tel.
-0832 246274; a little more elegant in the setting and the plate up.
+0832 246274; a little more elegant in the setting.

 Trattoria Nonna Tetti, Piazzetta Regina Maria, tel 0832-246036.
 Very rustic place, and very low prices: I have to admit that it’s been many years since my last visit, but when they’d just opened I really liked their take on octopus and the horsemeat stew.

 In Lecce, it never gets so cold that an ice-cream is ruled out.
 You want to get to Natale, Via Trinchese 7, tel 0832.256060.
 Just off the big square with the Roman Amphitheatre, Piazza Sant’Oronzo.
 You get yourself also the pasticciotti for tomorrow’s breakfast, trust me.

 The contendent for the best pasticciotti in town is nearby Caffè Alvino, Piazza Sant’Oronzo, 30.